absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

   - Route Map
   - Marker Map

-Each of these widgets can be customized and configured to display data in the most meaningful way for your use case.
+Each of these widgets can be customized and configured to display data in the most meaningful way for the intended use case.

-To use widgets effectively, particularly timeseries charts, you need to have connected entities that are actively sending data.
+Effective use of widgets, particularly timeseries charts, requires connected entities actively sending data.
 A guide on how to connect and send messages is provided in [Quick Start Guide][users-quick-start].
 Widgets rely on messages sent from devices in the following **SeNML** format: